 In 2014, responding to the urgent need to accelerate zero net energy solutions, Community Climate Action was renamed to Net Zero Vermont.

 Deb also oversees EcoStrategies, LLC, a contractor to government, business and NGO clients offering advise and technical services in sustainable development, transportation efficiency, community and renewable energy development.
-EcoStrategies walks the talk, as owner and operator of three solar projects (335 kW), providing locally generated electricity to three Vermont businesses.
+EcoStrategies walks the talk, as owner and operator of four solar farms, totally 600 kW, provides locally generated clean electricity to four great Vermont businesses.

 Deb serves on the boards of Vermont Rail Action Network, Vermont Transportation Efficiency Network and is past board chair of Community Resilience Organizations.